yanyongyu/githubkit/README.md

 ## Quick Start

 Here is some common use cases to help you get started quickly.
+The following examples are written in sync style, you can also use async style by using functions with `async_` prefix.
 For more detailed usage, please refer to the [Usage](#usage) section.

 > APIs are fully typed.
 Type hints in the following examples are just for reference only.